Pay your tuition fees for EU and International undergraduate and postgraduate students

 If you are being funded by an official sponsor, such as the UK or Home Government, British Council, international organisation, international company or home university, then you are a funded student.

-If you have been assessed as an International (overseas) fee status and have been unconditionally accepted, you will have to pay a fee deposit of £1000.
+If you have been assessed as having an International fee status and have been unconditionally accepted, you will have to pay a fee deposit of £1,000.
+For some specialist courses the fee deposit amount is higher.
+This will be shown on your Firm Acceptance letter.
 You can pay more if you want to.

 We will then issue your Admissions Letter and Confirmation of Acceptance for Studies (CAS) statement.
 This allows you to apply for your visa.